The Ancient Wisdom: A Brief Exploration of Greek Mythology

 Athena was daughter of Metis and Zeus, born already an adult from the latter’s head.

-Goddess of wisdom, of the arts and strategy in battle.
-A warrior and virgin Goddess, one of the most respected who held various functions: defending and advising heroes, instructing industrious women, guiding judges in the courts, inspiring craftsmen, and protecting children.
+goddess of wisdom, of the arts and strategy in battle.
+A warrior and virgin goddess, one of the most respected who held various functions: defending and advising heroes, instructing industrious women, guiding judges in the courts, inspiring craftsmen, and protecting children.
 But when she was in anger, she could become ruthless.

-The Goddess was always depicted dressed in peplos (Greek women’s white dress) and often armed.
+The goddess was always depicted dressed in peplos (Greek women’s white dress) and often armed.
 Her symbols were: the owl Athene noctua, the helmet, the spear, and the Aegis, that is, a shield covered with an indestructible cloak made from the skin of the goat Amaltheia, who had protected and fed Zeus.
 Her sacred tree was the olive tree, which she created as a gift to the Athenians to become their protector.

 In Roman mythology she was called Minerva.